rapidsai/cudf/cpp/docs/TESTING.md

    but also applies to Thrust and CUB algorithm calls with lambdas / functors.

  * For anything involving strings or lists, test exhaustive combinations of empty strings/lists, null strings/lists and strings/lists with null elements.

+ * Strings tests should include a mixture of non-ASCII UTF-8 characters like `é` in test data.

  * Test sliced columns as input (that is, columns that have a nonzero `offset`).
 This is an easy to forget case.